leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: 24sata website
 * Medium: Text
-* Annotation process: Flagged by professional moderators
-* Annotation agreement: N/A
 * Reference: Ljubešić, N., Erjavec, T. and Fišer, D., 2018.
 Datasets of Slovene and Croatian Moderated News Comments.
 In: Proceedings of the 2nd Workshop on Abusive Language Online (ALW2).
 Brussels, Belgium: Association for Computational Linguistics, pp.124-131.